 Does a COI cost money?

-No. If you have an active insurance policy, your insurer or agent/broker should provide you with a COI free of charge.
+No. If you have an active insurance policy, your insurer or insurance agent/broker should provide you with a COI at no additional charge.

 Is a policy schedule the same as a certificate of insurance?

 No. A policy schedule or schedule of insurance is a part of your insurance contract that defines who is covered, what property is covered, deductibles, exclusions, coverage limits, payment details, and other key information.
 It’s for the policyholder’s own information.
 A certificate of insurance is a separate document that provides proof of insurance for all your active insurance policies.
 COIs are intended to be provided to your clients or business partners who may wish to verify your insurance status.

 How do you verify a certificate of insurance?

 To verify a COI, contact the insurance company or agent on the form.
 The insurer should be able to confirm that the policy is valid.
 When you receive a COI, it’s a good idea to make sure that the insurance company is legitimate, the dates listed are valid for the time period during which work will be done, and the coverage is valid in the correct state.

 A certificate of insurance provides a condensed summary of active policies and their insurance terms.
 Many clients and landlords will require you to provide this document as proof of insurance before they will sign a contract with you.
 If you hire a construction company, vendors, or other third-party companies, it is wise to analyze their certificate of insurance to ensure that they have enough coverage.
 This will prevent your company from being held liable for any mistakes made by your contractors or vendors.